akinerkisa/NoMoreForbidden/README.md

 <li> Protocol change based bypass (http to https - https to http)
 <li> Wayback Machine history check
 <li> False-Positive result detection</li>
+<li> Ip Adress based bypass/li> -new v0.2
+<li> HTTP Protocol version based bypass</li> -new v0.2

 ## How to work False-Positive Detection
 <code>https://google.com/test/../ etc.</code> payloads or <code>X-Original-URL etc.</code> headers such as has a high false-positive rate.
 NoMoreForbidden is compares main page response length and bypass result response length.
 If them is equal, at high rate this result is false-positive.
 However, this system cannot always be trusted.
 On some websites (eg google.com) page lengths vary and this prevents the program from detecting false-positive.

+## How to work Cloudflare - Clooudfront Detection
+IP address-based bypass only works with the origin IP.
+If the target uses services like Cloudflare or CloudFront, we cannot access the original IP.
+While testing IP address bypass, NMF checks the server, and if the website uses Cloudflare or CloudFront, NMF notifies the user of this.